aalexakos/antaeus/README.md

 Eventually, after investigating the choices i had with Docker, i ended up working with it since it was already configured to work with Antaeus.

-Finally, i spent another day to review the code and do some fixes.
+Finally, i spent another day to write some tests, review the code and do some fixes.